Μονάδα Ισότιμης Πρόσβασης Ατόμων με αναπηρία και ατόμων με ειδικές εκπαιδευτικές ανάγκες

 • Communicate directly with the SwD you support.
 In case the presence of his/her family members is necessary, they can distance themselves during your collaboration.

-• Attend all educational programmes organized by PROSVASI in order to improve your knowledge and skills.
+• Attend all educational programmes organized by the Accessibility Center in order to improve your knowledge and skills.

 • Remember that you cannot support a SwD in matters that require medical knowledge or that can put his/her physical health in danger.

-5. Will I receive a certificate for my participation in PROSVASI’s volunteer programme?
+5. Will I receive a certificate for my participation in the Accessibility Center’s volunteer programme?

 Yes.
 At the end of each year of volunteering you will receive a participation certificate.
 It is required that you support a SwD for at least one academic year regarding his/her access to one or more aspects of academic life.